UNF Preschool Background and History

 It means the center has voluntarily gone through a rigorous assessment process that determines how well the center meets the requirements for quality early childhood education.

 NAEYC strives to raise the quality of education for all children from birth through age eight.
-Accreditation systems are major part of NAEYC's efforts to improve early childhood education; they allow programs to provide the best learning experiences for young children and their educators by meeting national standards of quality.
-Our Preschool is accredited by NAEYC (National Association for the Education of Young Children).
+Accreditation systems are a major part of NAEYC's efforts to improve early childhood education; they allow programs to provide the best learning experiences for young children and their educators by meeting national standards of quality.
+Our preschool is accredited by NAEYC (National Association for the Education of Young Children).
 This means we are providing your children the highest possible early childhood education available.
 The center must meet 10 standards and over 400 criteria to achieve accreditation.
 A major indicator of high quality is the teacher student interaction.
 The physical environment, curriculum, health and safety and administration are some of the other areas assessed.

 The Early Learning Coalition of Duval created a voluntary quality improvement and rating system called Guiding Stars.
 This rating system was created 10 years ago to help parents locate quality child care and preschool centers and to encourage providers to train themselves to better prepare youngsters for kindergarten.
 Preschool and child-care providers have to improve because more is expected of children before they enter kindergarten than was expected 10 years ago.
 The UNF Preschool extends their learning and helps them to think and make decisions.
 Not only do they know their colors, letters, and shapes, they also excel in early reading and they grasp most literacy skills for their age; understanding the plots of stories, characters, beginning sounds and ending sounds of words, even hearing syllables.
 Social skills are a big part of being successful in school, we also teach them how to make decisions, take ownership of their actions and to be aware of others.